alcantarar/ASB_Tutorial/breakout_1.md

 Now your branch on the remote repository is updated with these changes!
 Later, we will use GitHub to view the line-by-line changes made to the script as well as your commit message.

-**Before moving on, make sure all team members have fixed their assigned scripts, and staged/committed/pushed their changes.**
+**Before moving on, make sure all group members have fixed their assigned scripts, and staged/committed/pushed their changes.**

 ## 3. Merging branches
 At this point, each branch contains their respective fixed subscripts.
 However, `main_script` on the `master` branch